-The combination of 3D or 1080p standards and SLSM configurations associates the individual rules for connector assignments on the rear panel:
+The combination of 3D or 1080p standards and SLSM configurations associates the following individual rules for connector assignments on the rear panel:

-- For 3D or 1080p in Dual Link, the primary link of a codec module is used for the first connector, and the secondary link for the same codec module is used for the second connector. - For 3D or 1080p in 3G (single link), the primary link of the codec module is used for the single connector.
-However, both primary and secondary links of a codec module of the V3X board are used. - For the SLSM 2 Phase configurations, one SLSM recorder accounts for one logical channel, but corresponds to two physical channels.
+- For 3D or 1080p in Dual Link with V3X boards, the first cable arrives into the primary connector of a codec module, and the second cable arrives into the secondary connector of the same codec module. - For 3D or 1080p in 3G (single link), only with V3X boards, the single cable arrives into the primary connector of the codec module.
+On the V3X board, both primary and secondary channels of the corresponding codec module are used. - For the SLSM 2 Phase configurations, one SLSM recorder accounts for one logical channel, but corresponds to two physical channels.
 This means that the primary connectors of two codec modules will be used for one SLSM 2 Phase recorder. - For the SLSM 3 Phase configurations, one SLSM recorder accounts for one logical channel, but corresponds to three physical channels.
 This means that the primary connectors of three codec modules will be used for one SLSM 3 Phase recorder.